Skip to Content

 Making a Fruit Salad

 Many fruits are easy to cut, which make them a great option for teaching knife skills.
-You can start with soft fruits and a butter knife with three and four year olds (bananas, strawberries, kiwis, and big chunks melon work well here) and then move up to apples and pears with a paring knife as their skills progress.
+You can start with soft fruits and a butter knife (or a kid-safe knife) with three- and four-year-olds (bananas, strawberries, kiwis, and big chunks melon work well here).
+Once their skills progress, you can move up to apples and pears with a paring knife.
 Then they can toss everything together and they’ve made dessert!

 Stirring